 New Balance 1260 v5 size and fit

 The fit of the 1260 v5 is a little different as it is now a bit wider than the prior model.
 New Balance uses a footprint that it slightly wider than the past iteration of this shoe.
 Runners with medium to wide feet can get the most out of the shoe.
-D is the offered width of the shoe while sizes are standard in the men’s and women’s models.
+D is the offered width of the shoe and like most New Balance running shoes, the sizes are standard in the men’s and women’s models.